 If both ends are taken then the middle one is your friend, as you’re still maintaining a buffer on either side between the other two occupants.
 If there are only three urinals then you’re already out of luck and should head to a stall, but here we’re concentrating on 5 being available.

 If two men have taken an end and a middle slot then you take the other end free, as this is still maintaining a buffer.
 You may think the guy in the middle is breaking the unwritten rules, but someone could have been in the end spot when he arrived.
-In any case it’s not really that important!
+In any case, it’s not really that important!

 Ah, here we have a situation where all of the possible spots have been taken.
-You’ll either have to wait for one of the potential spots to free up, or you should use a toilet stall instead.
-There are a couple of exceptions to this rule; if you’re busting to go and none of the stalls are free then you most likely won’t have a choice – or even care – in this case slot yourself next to the skinniest person so that minimal personal space invasion occurs.
+You’ll either have to wait for one of the potential spots to free up or you should use a toilet cubicle instead.
+There are a couple of exceptions to this rule; if you’re busting to go and none of the cubicles are free then you most likely won’t have a choice – or even care – in this case, slot yourself next to the skinniest person so that minimal personal space invasion occurs.
 Secondly, if you’re at an event where thousands of people are in attendance, such as a football game, the rules can go out the window and any urinal can be used – otherwise you could be waiting a long time just to have a pee.
 If you suffer from ‘stage fright’ and can’t pee with someone standing next to you, the best way to overcome it is to try your best not to concentrate on the act of doing it.
 Instead think about something totally unrelated, or simply stare at a point on the wall and wonder what that suspicious stain is.

 There are a few other rules that are normally followed too:

 - No small talk: Nodding or uttering a greeting to a male already at the urinal is ok, but small talk should wait until you’ve both left the bathroom.
-This is especially true if it’s a co-worker who wants to talk about that spreadsheet your currently working on.
+This is especially true if it’s a co-worker who wants to talk about that spreadsheet you’re currently working on.

 - No phones: Leave your phone in your pocket when you’re stood at a urinal.
 Firstly, this means you’re only using one hand – a sure-fire way to end up missing the urinal altogether.
-It’s also quite unhygienic, and if you’re not careful you may end up giving you phone a wash in urine.
+It’s also quite unhygienic, and if you’re not careful you may end up giving your phone a wash in urine.
 Sadly I personally experienced the latter situation, although it was dropped in a toilet instead and proceeded to quickly stop working.
 We do have a guide to potentially fixing a phone that you’ve dropped in the toilet, but I’ve learned my lesson and my phone now stays firmly in my pocket.